KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

 Our algorithm consists of two parts:
 1. Store the graph as an [adjacency list]() (each prerequisite pair is a directed edge).
 This will improve runtime.
 2. Use a modified version of [DFS]() to determine if the graph is acyclic.
-  - if we encounter a gray vertex during DFS, we have found a cycle (return false)
+  - if we encounter a gray vertex during DFS, we have found a back edge and then graph contains a cycle (return false)
   - if we do not encounter a gray vertex during DFS, there is no cycle (return true)

 Below, I have highlighted the changes we need to make to DFS to determine if a graph is acyclic: